hilsonn/darren1998s.github.io/sps_workshops/Visualisation_In_Python.md

 How handy!
 [This website](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781789539462/3/ch03lvl1sec17/text-classification) contains an image on what Sepal / Petal length and widths mean for each row!

 ## Testing a hypothesis
-WIth this dataset, a hypothesis that we could reasonably come up with is that `Sepal.Length` and `Petal.Width` are related in someway.
+With this dataset, a hypothesis that we could reasonably come up with is that `Sepal.Length` and `Petal.Width` are related in someway.
 We can visualise this quickly by using the `plt.plot()` function from `matplotlib`, which we abbreviated as `plt`:

 ```python
 plt.plot(iris['Sepal.Length'],iris['Petal.Width'], '.')